 - Fasciculations internal and external, mostly in the calves

-Asthma & Allergies 🤧
+Asthma & Allergies ðΧ

 I have had on and off hives very sporadically since my 20s, and asthma since a teenager.
-These all got way worse, and, additionally, spring time allergies are a thing for me now (they were not in the past - now I know what many people experience annually).
+These all got way worse, and additionally, spring time allergies are a thing for me now (they were not in the past - now I know what many people experience annually).
 A lot of long covid groups talk about the long covid link to something called Mast Cell Activation Syndrome or MCAS.
 I have not been diagnosed with this, but have found taking mast cell stabilizers to be helpful for me.

-- Large hive clusters triggered by sunlight, friction from a watch (regardless of material) or tight clothing
+- Chronic spontaneous urticaria â large hive clusters triggered by sunlight, friction from a watch (regardless of material) or tight clothing.
+Now managed with a monthly injectable biologic which has been one of the more effective treatments I have found.

 - Epistaxis (nosebleeds that mostly just clot in the nose)